creativepurus/Convert-ipynb-to-PDF/README.md

 - Once you have both `nbconvert` and `Pandoc` installed, you should be able to convert Jupyter Notebook (.ipynb) files to PDF

+### 5. Now, the final tool that you will need is the `TeX` tool.
+For converting notebooks to PDF (with --to pdf), nbconvert makes use of `LaTeX` and the `XeTeX` as the rendering engine.

+### To install a complete TeX environment (including XeLaTeX and the necessary supporting packages) by hand can be tricky.
+Fortunately, there are packages that make this much easier.
+These packages are specific to different `operating systems`

+### Because `nbconvert` depends on packages and fonts included in standard `TeX distributions`, if you do not have a complete installation, you may not be able to use nbconvert’s standard tooling to convert notebooks to PDF.

 # Feedback & Contributions